Sudiukil/Scripts/README.md

 # Scripts

-This repo contains small and simple scripts I made for my personnal use.
-They are probably useless as is but should be easily reusable.
+This repo contains small and simple scripts I made for my personal use.
+Those are probably useless as is but should be easily reusable.

 **Note**: As of May 2022, all scripts were moved to the [*archive*](https://github.com/Sudiukil/Scripts/tree/archive) branch and only actively used and maintained scripts will remain on *master*.